medvedevgroup/ESSCompress/README.md

 If using ESS-Compresss in your research, please cite
 * Amatur Rahman, Rayan Chikhi and Paul Medvedev, Disk compression of k-mer sets, WABI 2020.

+If you are using it not for the purposes of compression but for the purposes of generating an SPSS, please also cite
+* Amatur Rahman and Paul Medvedev, Representation of k-mer Sets Using Spectrum-Preserving String Sets, RECOMB 2020.